solaeus/dust/README.md

 ### Virtual Machine

 The virtual machine is simple and efficient.
 It uses a stack of registers, which can hold values or pointers.
-Pointers can point to values in the constant list, locals list, or the stack itself.
+Pointers can point to values in the constant list or the stack itself.

 While the compiler has multiple responsibilities that warrant more complexity, the VM is simple enough to use a very straightforward design.
 The VM's `run` function uses a simple `while` loop with